alex----/optional/README.md

 Run the tests with 'python3 test_optional.py'.

-Install by cloning the repo and running "sudo python3 setup.py install"

 A couple of implementation details made this harder - 'python3 challenges.py' runs a few tests that hight lights some of them

+### Install
+    "pip3 install optional"
+    or Install by cloning the repo and running "sudo python3 setup.py install"

 ### See if a value is set, if not set one
     >>> from optional import optional